The Best Sleep Position for TMJ-Related Jaw Pain

 What If Pain Continues?

-It’s good to start out trying home remedies for some of these minor pains, but if you find that your pain persists over a week, starts to get worse, or isn’t responding to over-the-counter medications, you need to get professional care.
+It’s good to start out trying home remedies, like holding a pencil in your mouth, for some of these minor pains, but if you find that your pain persists over a week, starts to get worse, or isn’t responding to over-the-counter medications, you need to get professional care.